-Ethereum is also in the process of switching its Proof of Work function to ProgPoW, with the intention of limiting the effectiveness of ASICs for mining ETH.
+Ethereum's Core developers have also considered switching its Proof of Work function to ProgPoW, with the intention of limiting the effectiveness of ASICs for mining ETH.
 This represents an effort to look out for the PoW mining constituency that has been with Ethereum since it launched, GPU miners.
-Ethereum has since launch used a hashing function that was intended for GPU mining, to allow for broad participation.
-The developers have allied themselves with a specific class of PoW miner, would prefer to avoid the deployment of ASICs on the network, and are willing to change the rules to the advantage of their preferred miners.
+In 2020, it the situation came to a head after ProgPoW had been "ninja-approved" on a Core devs call where nobody spoke up against it.
+This episode also highlighted Ethereum's haphazard governance processes with regard to hard forks.